Declan Cassidy

 Declan Cassidy is a director and producer in Irish film and television.
+He specialises on short films which have won multiple awards in film festivals around the world.
+This short format focus has seen him accrue over 20,000 followers to his account on the social media platform TikTok, under the username DeclanCreative.
+This following places Cassidy into the category of micro-influencer.

 Career

-A founding member of the Irish Film and Television Academy (IFTA Awards), he began his film career in the documentary genre where his work includes War on Waste (2003), a documentary looking at vermiculture as a waste disposal alternative to landfill and The Crew Cut (2006), a documentary charting the voyage of the Irish Naval flagship L.E.
+A founding member of the Irish Film and Television Academy (IFTA Awards), Cassidy began his film career in the documentary genre where his work includes War on Waste (2003), a documentary looking at vermiculture as a waste disposal alternative to landfill and The Crew Cut (2006), a documentary charting the voyage of the Irish Naval flagship L.E.
 Eithne on its voyage to South America.